Edit Template

 Line Editing/Copyediting

 So, maybe you have a story that works, but don’t have an idea of how to express the emotions required to add depth to your plot, character, and theme.
-In my copyedits, I’ll strengthen your prose while maintaining your unique voice as an author, helping you craft a more polished novel.
+In my edits, I’ll strengthen your prose while maintaining your unique voice as an author, helping you craft a more polished novel.

 Rates: